iotaap/tutorials/docs/iotaap-mqtt.md

 # IoTaaP - MQTT

-In the previous instructions you read about MQTT.
-If you are not familiar with this, go and check our instructions about setting up IoTaaP MQTT instance and testing it.

-In this instructions you will learn how to connect to MQTT broker using IoTaaP and we will create a simple program that will publish accelerometer coordinates and listen for LED status commands.
+In this tutorial you will learn how to connect to MQTT broker using IoTaaP and we will create a simple program that will publish accelerometer coordinates and listen for LED status commands.

 ## Setup